Value in new Sears JV with Simon is redevelopment of mall space

-NEW YORK With Sears Holdings Corp's second joint venture announcement this month on Monday, one question left to be answered is how much of the struggling mall anchor's property will be devoted to new, and potentially lucrative, retail space.
+NEW YORK, April 13 With Sears Holdings Corp 's second joint venture announcement this month on Monday, one question left to be answered is how much of the struggling mall anchor's property will be devoted to new, and potentially lucrative, retail space.

 As part of the agreement, up to half of the space Sears sold will be available for redevelopment for new tenants who will pay higher rents.
 The deal is part of the retailer's effort to get value out of its extensive land holdings.